McMurray Family Taekwondo to offer self defense classes

 What started out as only Taekwondo classes, has now expanded to self defense classes.
-McMurray who runs McMurray Family Taekwondo offers classes for all ages at Gran Paradiso and recently expanded to Woodmere Park.
+McMurray who runs McMurray Family Taekwondo offers classes for all ages at Gran Paradiso in West Villages and recently expanded to Woodmere Park in South Venice.

 The self defense classes started after he spoke with Gran Paradiso Lifestyle Director Loraine Welch.